Sugar and Weight Loss: How Eating Less Sugar Can Benefit Your Health

-If you are like many adults out there, and you feel your diet is impeccable and that sugar is not an issue, consider this: one medium apple contains about 19 grams of sugar, a banana has 12 grams, one orange has 17 grams, and 1 cup of grapes has 15 grams You can see that sugar is everywhere, even if you have a healthy diet.
-It is easy to hit the average 82 grams of sugar each day from fruits alone, but considering a plethora of other foods has sugar in them, it would be easy to consume this much without even touching a candy bar.
+If you are like many adults out there, and you feel your diet is impeccable and that sugar is not an issue, consider this: one medium apple contains about 19 grams of sugar, a banana has 12 grams, one orange has 17 grams and 1 cup of grapes has 15 grams.
+You can see that sugar is everywhere, even if you have a healthy diet.
+It is easy to hit the average 82 grams of sugar each day from fruits alone, but considering a plethora of other foods have sugar in them, it would be easy to consume this much without even touching a candy bar.

-Challenges of Cutting Sugar to Lose Weight
+Challenges of Cutting Sugar and Weight Loss Results

-What are Some Additional Names for Sugar?
+What Are Some Additional Names for Sugar?

 To cut sugar from your diet, you should first have an understanding of the various names that sugar can be called.
 Remember the names listed below to help cut sugar from your eating for good.
 The information ahead is a condensed version of what you should know about particular names of sugars, but a complete list can be found in our guide on other names for sugar.

-What About Natural vs Added Sugars?
+What About Natural vs. Added Sugars?

 There is a lot of talk about consuming natural versus added sugars in the diet and how each source affects health.
 Though some people think that eating natural sugars are a way to promote adding nutrient-dense foods to the diet, too much of any kind of sugar is still problematic.
-In-depth information can be found in our guide natural vs added sugar, but here is a condensed version:
+In-depth information can be found in our guide to natural vs added sugar, but here is a condensed version:

-Generally speaking, natural sugars are those that are found in nature, like fruits, vegetables, and dairy.
+Generally speaking, natural sugars are those that are found in nature, like fruits, vegetables and dairy.

-7 Effective Ways to Cut Sugar From Your Diet
+6 Effective Ways to Cut Sugar From Your Diet

-1. Substitute sugary beverages for water.
+1. Substitute Sugary Beverages for Water

 It may taste boring when you first make this switch, but beverages are the primary source of added sugars in the adult diet.
 Consider drinking your coffee black without sweetener or sugars and avoid all forms of soda, including ones with artificial sweeteners.

-2. Be mindful of sugar substitutes.
+2. Be Mindful of Sugar Substitutes

-Avoiding sugar is something that adults on diets aim to do, and many switches to artificial sweeteners as an alternative.
+Avoiding sugar is something that adults on diets aim to do, and many switch to artificial sweeteners as an alternative.
 While they may be calorie-free, artificial sweeteners and sugar substitutes can be up to 600 times sweeter than regular sugar, which means your brain thinks you are consuming enormous amounts of sugar at one time.
 This strategy often leads to you having intense sugar cravings throughout the day.

-3. Avoid fruit juices.
+3. Avoid Fruit Juices

-7. Consider Sweet Defeat.
+6. Consider Sweet Defeat

-Weight Loss Tips
+4 Weight Loss Tips

 If you have ever been on a diet plan only to see it work briefly and then go south from there, then you should consider a lifestyle change to make your plan more effective.
-Consider the tips below as some of the most effective ways to boost your weight loss journey so that your previous frustrations turn into successes.
+Consider the following tips below as some of the most effective ways to boost your weight loss journey so that your previous frustrations turn into successes.

 One of the biggest issues with weight loss is that adults go all-out at the gym, only to lose all of the benefits directly afterward.
-Studies have shown that sitting for long periods can lead to weight gain, suggesting that changing this habit may help with n your weight loss goals.
+Studies have shown that sitting for long periods can lead to weight gain, suggesting that changing this habit may help with your weight loss goals.
 Avoid sitting for longer than 30-60 minutes at a time throughout the day for best results.
 Taking standing breaks can help to circulate your blood, and it increases your heart rate and metabolism just enough to where your body is not in continuous fat storage mode.

-Be mindful of alcohol.
+Be Mindful of Alcohol

 Another factor that adults should watch when attempting to lose weight is alcohol consumption.
 Alcohol may have some health benefits, but consuming it often can lead to increased fat production as well as inflammation.
 Consider cutting alcohol from your diet any time you are looking to lose weight and only drink amounts that current health guidelines suggest you consume.

-Make a Habit of Walking.
+Make a Habit of Walking